Appeal Group: Appeal and split

 Eddie Jackson despaired of changing the party from within.
 In 1971, the Bexley branch submitted its usual amendment to Rule 2(b), but this time Jackson and a small group of comrades backed it up with a lengthy polemical document, the "Appeal to Delegates" after which the later Appeal Group was named, and distributed it to delegates at the congress.

 After being expelled from the party, the members of the Appeal Group aimed to recruit supporters from inside and outside the CPGB to fight on an anti-revisionist platform.
 They met up to four times a week in a council flat overlooking Charlton Athletic football ground for several years.
 In its first years the group grew a little, but there were never more than about 30 members at any one time, though well over 100 people, from all around the country, had some brief association with it.
 Some of these later went on to be involved with the New Communist Party and other break-aways from the CPGB.

 Actions

-Meetings were dominated by deep theoretical discussions, focused at first on Lenin’s "One Step Forward, Two Steps Back" and the dialectics of political processes, and led by Eddie Jackson.
+Meetings were dominated by deep theoretical discussions, focused at first on Lenin’s "One Step Forward, Two Steps Back" and the dialectics of political processes.
+These discussions were led primarily by Eddie Jackson.
 Jackson was a self-taught engineer with a deep distrust of middle-class intellectuals, whom he blamed for the revisionism of the old party.
 The group issued a number of pamphlets and a monthly paper, The Appeal, which ran up to five issues.

 The discovery of revisionism within English-language publications from the Soviet Union had a demoralising effect on the group.
 Jackson’s increasing paranoia about infiltration and his distrust of newcomers also drove away many potential supporters, and the group dwindled and faded away.